repository-vault/async-co/README.md

 * Get rich or die tryin'

 # Credits
 * [131](https://github.com/131)
 * not dependant upon, yet relying on [co](https://github.com/tj/co)
 * inspired from the excellent [async](https://github.com/caolan/async)

+## Alternatives / relatives
+* [koa-async](https://github.com/eladnava/koa-async) ; a clever Promisify wrapper on top of async (but  not leveraging the full potential of ES7 async/await capabilities)
+* [es6-promise-pool](https://github.com/timdp/es6-promise-pool) ; equivalent to async-co/queue, with a different API